trozware/troznet/content/post/2020/swiftui_mac_big_sur.md

 These three lines of code added a Preferences menu item and hooked it up to my `SettingsView`.
 This view opens in a new window when the Preferences menu item or keyboard shortcut is used and only one copy of this window ever appears.

-Then on to the second brilliant thing about preferences: `#AppStorage`.
+Then on to the second brilliant thing about preferences: `@AppStorage`.
 In the previous version, I used a custom property wrapper to wrap settings that I wanted saved into UserDefaults.
 This is now built into SwiftUI and this was all I had to do:

 ```swift
     @AppStorage("showCopyright") var showCopyright: Bool = false